JacobPhillipsDK/Medialogy-Bachelor-projects/README.md

 # Medialogy-Bachelor-projects
 Overview over each semester topics and their relative courses

 3. Semester: Focus on Hand gesture detection with Image processing
+- Python with use of the OpenCV library for gesture detection in real time

 4. Semester: Real-time audio processing for Interactive Audiobook
 - Real-time processing of audio signals done through python